 By Louise Sheiner and Sage Belz

-The combined effect of federal, state and local spending and tax policies —which significantly restrained overall economic growth from 2011 through 2014— had little effect on growth in Gross Domestic Product in the second quarter of 2017, the latest reading on the Hutchins’ Fiscal Impact Measure shows.
+The combined effect of federal, state and local spending and tax policies —which significantly restrained overall economic growth from 2011 through 2014— had little effect on growth in Gross Domestic Product in the third quarter of 2017, the latest reading on the Hutchins’ Fiscal Impact Measure shows.